ljunggren/boozang-docs/README.md

 Boozang test technology is divided into two parts.
 The proprietary part of the tool which allows you to author tests record fast and the Open Source test runner which is built on Google Puppeteer, which allows you to run tests from command-line and integrate Boozang into your CI flow or other tools.

-* Boozang tool: Sign up at https://boozang.com for free and paid license offerings.
+* **Boozang tool**: Sign up at https://boozang.com for free and paid license offerings.

-* Boozang test-runner: For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb
+* **Boozang test-runner**: For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb

 ### Features